nmeum/edward/README.md

 The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
-The majority of ed commands have been implemented.
-The following commands are still missing:
+The majority of ed commands have been implemented, *only the undo command is missing at the moment* but will hopefully be implemented soonish.

-* Undo Command

 Apart from commands, some behaviour mandated by the standard is currently not implemented.
 For example, handling of asynchronous events (i.e. signals).
+Furthermore, the implementation hasn't been extensively tested so far and thus bugs should be expected.
 Nonetheless, the present implementation should already suffice for a lot of interactive and scripting use cases.

-For instance, it should already be possible to use this software to apply patches in `diff -e` format.
+Known bugs and future ideas are documented in the `TODO.txt` file.

+## Design

+This implementation relies on [parser combinators][parser combinators] as well as hygienic Scheme macros to ease the implementation of ed commands.
+Each ed command is defined using a macro (i.e. similar to how one would normally define procedure in Scheme) and parsed through provided parser combinators.
+Thereby making this ed implementation very hackable and easy to extend.
+Presently, the implementation is also split into a CHICKEN program and library component which may allow defining custom commands through user-defined configuration files in the future.

 ## Installation